Why were these study areas chosen?

 What is a Special Planning Area?

 The Province of Nova Scotia has created an Executive Panel on Housing to address housing challenges in the capital region.
-As part of this initiative, the Minister of Municipal Affairs and Housing has designated nine special planning areas in the Halifax Regional Municipality.
+As part of this initiative, the Minister of Municipal Affairs and Housing has designated fifteen (15) special planning areas in the Halifax Regional Municipality.
 To help accelerate an increase in the supply of housing, as outlined in the Housing in the Halifax Regional Municipality Act, the designation allows the Minister to make decisions on planning matters in those areas.
-Two of the study areas, Sandy Lake and Morris Lake Expansion (Eastern Passage) have been designated as Special Planning Areas and will follow that process.
+Three of the study areas, Sandy Lake, Morris Lake Expansion (Eastern Passage), and Westphal have been designated as Special Planning Areas and will follow that process.
 View additional information regarding Special Planning Areas.

 How will the studies be used?